-Remark 2.2 (Focus on cohomologically fluxless backgrounds).
-From §2.4 on we focus on backgrounds for which the 4-flux G_4 is trivialized in cohomology (in generalized cohomology, that is, see (150)), its trivialization being the twisted H_3 -flux, or equivalently the sum of the C_3 -field with a closed H_3 -flux (49).
+Remark 2.1 (Focus on cohomologically fluxless backgrounds).
+From §2.4 on we focus on backgrounds for which the 4-flux G_4 is trivialized in cohomology (in generalized cohomology, that is, see (155)), its trivialization being the twisted H_3 -flux, or equivalently the sum of the C_3 -field with a closed H_3 -flux (54).
 Seen in ordinary rational cohomology $H\mathbb{R}$, the G_4 -flux is represented as a closed differential form, the flux density, whose vanishing in cohomology means that the background is fluxless in that the integrated 4-flux through any closed 4-manifold inside spacetime vanishes.
 Beware that the literature sometimes conflates "vanishing flux" (i.e. flux vanishing in cohomology) with "vanishing flux density".
-The distinction is fully resolved in enhancement of the present considerations to differential cohomology, which we discuss elsewhere (but see Remark 3.55).
+The distinction is fully resolved in enhancement of the present considerations to differential cohomology (as in [FSS20c, §4.3]), which we hope to discuss elsewhere (but see Remark 3.55).